Legislative Policy Committee member duties and eligibility

-The Legislative Policy Committee (LPC) consists of the voting members of the OSBA board of directors and 19 representatives nominated and elected by local boards (school district, ESD or community college) from 14 regions throughout the state.
+The Legislative Policy Committee (LPC) consists of the voting members of the OSBA board of directors, 20 representatives nominated and elected by local boards (school district, ESD or community college) from 14 regions throughout the state, and a representative selected by the membership of the Oregon School Board Members of Color Caucus (OSBMCC).
 The vice president of the OSBA board serves as the chair of the LPC and directs its activities in conjunction with OSBA's membership, to whom the Legislative Policy Committee recommends policies and priorities.
 Individual LPC members report to and are responsive to boards in their region.

 The LPC is an incredible opportunity for board members to look deeply at education issues in Oregon and work through the process of guiding OSBA's legislative policies and priorities.
 LPC members serve as advocates for public education and the legislative agenda that OSBA members adopt.
 Members promote legislative advocacy among member boards in their regions.
 They also assist at regional meetings and serve as a resource in the resolution process at the OSBA annual convention.

 The 41-member Legislative Policy Committee develops OSBA's legislative policies and priorities, which are brought to the membership in the form of a resolution for approval during the election process on even-numbered years.
 The committee also advises the executive director and staff during legislative sessions and may act on behalf of the association in accordance with those policies.
 Serving as an LPC member requires several trips to Salem, for which the association pays mileage and associated expenses.